re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_rep_p1.md

    - We describe how variables locally interact
    - Local interactions chain together to give global, indirect interactions
-    - For about 10 min, we’ll be vague about how these interactions are specified
+    -  we’ll be vague about how these interactions are specified

 <img src="./images_p1/GMN.png" alt="drawing" width="500">